 The fund has begun to distribute monies to causes Erin would have loved.
 Scholarships have been provided to a science-based summer camp called Trailside Discovery Camp.
-In addition, some money has been given to Greatland Trust to help assist the organization in providing public access to regions of concern within Chugach State Park.
-Finally, the Erin K. Johnson Memorial Fund was asked to provide some financial support to four elementary students who could not afford to go on the culminating marine science camp in Seward, You can see some of the letters the students wrote back to the fund thanking them for making it possible for them to go.
+In addition, money has been given to Greatland Trust to help assist the organization in providing public access to regions of concern within Chugach State Park.
+The Erin K. Johnson Memorial Fund was asked to provide some financial support elementary students who could not afford to go on the culminating marine science camp in Seward and a science field trip to Denali National Park with their classes.
+Below you can see some of the letters the students wrote back to the fund thanking them for making it possible for them to go.

 Inspired by Erin's encouragement to show her art in public venues last year, Barb Johnson, Erin's mother, spent a lot of time in the last year painting art and taking classes.
 It was to follow through on Erin's idea of her mom having an art show and a way to mindfulness and some peace during such a traumatic year of loss of her only daughter.
 With the idea that profits from Barb's art could be donated to the Erin K. Johnson Memorial Fund, Barb painted regularly and got a lot of support from her neighbor, Jessy Moreland, and many other artists and friends.
 Jessy offered to do the art show at Kaladi Brothers Coffee Shop in the Matanuska Susitna Valley.
 In addition, Barbara Hunt, of the Valley Fine Arts Association, asked Erin's mom to show some of her pieces in a community art show at the Downtown Deli in Palmer.
 Both endeavors turned out to be successful with many people offering to buy art and raise money for the fund.